CyberShadow/ae/README.md

 Documentation
 =============

+You may peruse the documentation generated from DDoc on [ae.dpldocs.info](https://ae.dpldocs.info/).

-The best way to get started with this library is to:
+Other ways to get started with this library is to:

 - Play with the demo programs (in the `demo` directory)
 - Look at open-source projects using this library (see above)
 - Use your editor's "go to definition" feature to navigate the implementation.

-You may also peruse the documentation generated from DDoc on [ae.dpldocs.info](https://ae.dpldocs.info/), though please note that documenting and adding examples to all public symbols is a work in progress.

 Using this library
 ==================